P. Sam Koshy

-Puthichira Sam Koshy or P. Sam Koshy (born 30 April 1967) is an Indian judge serving on Telangana High Court.
-He served as a judge of the High Court of Chhattisgarh from September 16, 2013, to July 27, 2023, and was Acting Chief Justice of the Telangana High Court in July 2025.
+Puthichira Sam Koshy is an Indian jurist serving as a permanent Judge of the High Court for the State of Telangana.
+He previously served as a Judge of the High Court of Chhattisgarh from September 2013 to July 2023.
+In July 2025, he was appointed as Acting Chief Justice of the High Court for the State of Telangana by the President of India.